FROM HERE TO ETERNITY

 It's set in a US army base in Hawaii in 1941, before America enters World War II.

 Lancaster is an extremely capable First Sergeant and Kerr is the dissatisfied wife of his commanding officer.
 Inevitably they start a passionate affair, the highlight of which is the iconic scene of them kissing on a beach at night.
-Until now I hadn't really thought of Kerr as especially sexy but here she proves that acting wise there wasn't any role she couldn't play convincingly.
+Until now I hadn't really thought of Kerr as sexy but here she proves that there really wasn't any role she couldn't play convincingly, even one such as this where she is somewhat miscast.

-I was very happy whenever the two of them were on screen but unfortunately their story is one of only three unfolding.
+I was very happy whenever Lancaster and Kerr were on screen together but unfortunately their story is one of only three unfolding over the duration of the picture.

 There's also a dull romance between Montgomery Clift's Private Prewitt and Donna Reed's 'hostess', Lorene.